 We haven’t been to all of the world’s most beautiful cities, but we’ve racked up an impressive list.
 Chances are you’ll fall in love with any one of the cities on this list if you haven’t already.

-The Most Beautiful Cities in the World
+The Most Beautiful Cities in Europe

+Innsbruck is one of the finest cities in the world.
 There aren’t many cities in Europe quite like Innsbruck.
 It’s coined itself the title “Capital of Alps” and easy to understand why once you set foot in the city.
 Flanked by the impressive Nordkette mountain range that towers over the city nature never feels far away.

 It’s the only city where you can ski, explore a grand palace, window shop, and savor a strudel all in one day.
 There are plenty of things to do in Innsbruck with the Austrian Alps and a city rich in history.
 In many ways, it’s everything we love about Austria all packed into a modern city and historical city.